paddyohanlon/remote-manifesto/_posts/2014-01-02-jekyll-post-specific-css-and-webfonts.md

 The second statement checks to see if the file being generated is a post, as in Jake’s code snippet, and if it has a style variable in its front-matter.
 If it does the link to the named stylesheet is created.

-You’ll notice I also opted for a separate stylesheet file, instead of adding inline styles, kept in an art-direction folder.
+I opted for a separate stylesheet file, instead of adding inline styles, kept in an art-direction folder.

 ### Adding the web font